hkr1234777/Graph/README.md

 - Initializes the necessary data structures.
 - Runs Prim's algorithm starting from the root vertex.
 - Prints the MST and the total minimum cost.

+For the complete code and more details, visit the [GitHub repository](https://github.com/Layman806-zz/MST-Prim).